opencog/atomspace-cog/README.md

 Example Usage
 -------------
 Well, see the examples directory for details.
-But, in breif:
+But, in brief:

 * Start the CogServer at "example.com":
 ```